SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Trigger:** The cryptic takes damage.
 >
-> **Effect:** The cryptic halves the damage, ignores any nondamaging effects associated with it, and shifts up to 3 squares
+> **Effect:** The cryptic halves the damage, ignores any nondamaging effects associated with it, and shifts up to 3 squares.

 > ❗️ **Shatterstone (5 Malice)**
 >